 Find out how Signify ran a successful review campaign, powered by SiteLucent’s tooling and learn how reviews can help your company grow!

 As we can read in this blog, many recent pieces of research confirm the powerful effect of customer ratings & reviews on traffic, sales and conversion in e-commerce.
 But how can you make review and rating data fully transparent for you as a trade marketer, member of an eCommerce team or other commercial role within a multi-channel environment?
 And not less important, how to monitor this customer feedback continuously and act on it in a customer-centric way?

 In this Customer Success Story, we will tell you how SiteLucent tools helped Signify (Benelux area), gaining reviews for a targeted group of Philips Hue products, on their customer's online platform.

 Monitoring Multi-Channel ratings and reviews

-Best case is to continuously monitor all your products reviews on all your online retail channels.
+The best case is to continuously monitor all your products reviews on all your online retail channels.
 SiteLucent can for example help you to pinpoint your products with 0 or negative reviews on all channels and zoom in on specific products (SKU’s) to run a campaign or to read the review texts.

 Targeted Review Campaigns

 Review campaigns for a targeted set of products with for example less than 10 reviews, an average review rating below 4, or a combination of both, are more effective than a random campaign.
-We also saw earlier in this blog that targeting new product introductions or seasonal products are favorable when setting up a voucher or sample campaign to gain reviews.
+We also saw earlier in this blog that targeting new product introductions or seasonal products are favourable when setting up a voucher or sample campaign to gain reviews.